 Seaweed helps in tackling ocean pollution and cleaning the water of nitrates and phosphates.

-It provides support to the marine ecosystem by contributing to the increased fish habitats and marine biodiversity.
+It provides support to the marine ecosystem by contributing to increased fish habitats and marine biodiversity.

 Seaweed is restorative to the ocean and those who live in it.

-By replacing plastics, fertilizers, and pesticides with a naturally occurring product like seaweed, fewer of these man-made products are ending up in the ocean as waste.
+By replacing plastics, fertilizers, and pesticides with natural seaweed-based products, fewer of these man-made products will end up in the ocean as waste.